awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Deploy_and_Update_CloudFormation/4_add_s3.md

     * This satisfies the constraints on what is allowed in an S3 bucket name
     * It is actually more constrictive than what is allowed.
 See **Rules for Bucket Naming** under [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for more details.

-1. Add two more lines to your S3 bucket under in the **Resources** section of your template so it looks like this
+1. Add a few more lines to your S3 bucket under in the **Resources** section of your template so it looks like this
     * Be cautious to maintain the two-space indents where indicated

             MyS3Bucket:
-              Type: AWS::S3::Bucket
+              Type: 'AWS::S3::Bucket'
               Properties:
+                BucketName: !Join
+                  - '-'
-                BucketName: !Ref S3BucketName
+                  - - !Ref S3BucketName
+                    - !Ref 'AWS::Region'

     * The **Properties** label defines that the items that follow (indented underneath) are properties of the S3 bucket
     * For the **BucketName** property you are specifying a reference to another value in the template.
 Specifically you are indicating that the string entered as the **S3BucketName** parameter should be used as the name of the bucket
+    * The **[!Join function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html)** concatenates strings in a CloudFormation template.
+Use that to add the AWS Region to make the bucket more unique.
+AWS::Region is a **[pseudo-parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html#cfn-pseudo-param-region)** available within CloudFormation.
     * Save the file

 1. Go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation)